What disability-related health supports are

 - Will the support benefit you and help you to live more independently?

-- Should it be provided by the health system?
+- Should the support be provided by the health system?

 How to get disability-related health supports in your NDIS plan

-To get disability-related health supports in your plan, you need to give us evidence.
+You need to give us evidence to get disability-related health supports in your plan.
 This helps us understand the disability-related health supports you need.

 The type of evidence we need will depend on what disability-related health support you’re asking for.